Child Maltreatment - Physical Abuse

 - Do not give aspirin to children younger than 18 years old.
 The child could develop Reye syndrome if he or she takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check the child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 Injury or wound care:

 If the child has injuries, ask for information about how to take care of them.

 Care for a child victim of physical abuse:

 - Report physical abuse.
 It may be hard to report physical abuse in children, but it is very important.
-Caregivers can help the child if he is at risk for or is a victim of physical abuse.
-Caregivers are required by law to report physical abuse.
+Healthcare providers can help the child if he is at risk for or is a victim of physical abuse.
+Healthcare providers are required by law to report physical abuse.
 The child may need to leave his current living situation and be placed in foster care to protect him from the abuse.